proxyma-centauri/c_unet/README.md

 }
 ```

-Some of code in `./src/architectures` was inspired from this [3D U-Net repository](https://github.com/JielongZ/3D-UNet-PyTorch-Implementation).
+Some of the code in `./src/architectures` was inspired from this [3D U-Net repository](https://github.com/JielongZ/3D-UNet-PyTorch-Implementation).

 # License